RainScapes Rewards Rebates

 How to Apply

 Before any work has begun an application has to be submitted for the RainScape Rewards Rebate you’ve picked for your property.
-The online application is a quick process and begins with you entering your name, address and tax ID number.
-The tax ID number is how we track the RainScapes rebates that your property has received.
+The online application is a quick process and begins with you entering your name, address and property tax ID number.
+The tax property ID number is how we track the RainScapes rebates that your property has received.

 After the application is submitted you can expect a response email detailing the next steps within 1-2 weeks depending on the season.
-For more information please refer to our “How to Apply for a Rebate” fact sheet (PDF, 238KB) that details all of the steps of the rebate process.
+For more information please refer to our “How to Apply for a Rebate” fact sheet (PDF, 896KB) that details all of the steps of the rebate process.

 Once the project is complete, and passes a final inspection, you can expect a check in the mail within 4-6 weeks.
 Please keep in mind that this is not a tax credit but an actual check.